 However, I maintain that assessing capabilities can tell us something about outcomes, realised and potential.
-In this way, I recognise the relevance of 'opportunity' as a frame of analysis.
-12 Its application in this work is as follows: Public participation as employed by the SPA provides opportunities for expansion of health capabilities and realisation of improved health outcomes for the SPA inhabitants.
+In this way, I recognise the relevance of 'opportunity' as a frame of analysis.12 Its application in this work is as follows: Public participation as employed by the SPA provides opportunities for expansion of health capabilities and realisation of improved health outcomes for the SPA inhabitants.
 My focus will be on the opportunities offered by the platforms adopted by the HSC to expand the inhabitants' health capabilities and to enable their realisation of improved health outcomes.
 I also suggest that concrete outputs produced by the SPA such as the newly-constructed health care facilities can be used as proxy measure for the health outcomes that can be derived from the SPA process.

 Sen defines functionings as those things that a person may value doing or being.13 An individual could for instance place a premium on the ability to be free from avoidable diseases (capability) with the end of being healthy (functioning).14 Capability is thus 'being able to do something' while functioning is 'actually doing something' or being in an achieved state.15 Following this line of analysis draws us to what Ruger frames as the health capability paradigm which is concerned with an individual's ability to be healthy.16 Health capability is concerned with the freedom or ability that an individual has to achieve various health functionings.
-It is an individual's positive power to be healthy.17 Interestingly, in the Kenyan constitutional framework, it can be argued that this freedom is affirmed and protected by Article 43 of the Constitution which codifies the right to the highest attainable standard of health.18 As worded in the Constitution, the right to health takes the form of a right whose primary objective is the expansion of individuals' capability to be healthy.
+It is an individual's positive power to be healthy.17 Interestingly, in the Kenyan constitutional framework, it can be argued that this freedom is affirmed and protected by Article 43 of the Constitution, the right to health takes the form of a right whose primary objective is the expansion of individuals' capability to be healthy.
 The state is under a constitutional obligation to put in place measures that facilitate individuals'